Our Team

 Chelsea Wood-Ross

-Fourth-Year PhD Student
+Fifth-Year PhD Student

 Chelsea graduated from Queen’s University with a B.Sc (Hon.) in Psychology.
 Chelsea completed her undergraduate thesis in the CPD lab where she studied avoidance of cognitive effort in major depressive disorder.
 As a Master's student, Chelsea compared performance in individuals with geriatric depression on traditional neuropsychological tests to experimental cognitive measures in collaboration with the PACt-MD study.
 Chelsea’s research interests are focused on exploring mechanisms associated with avoidance of cognitive challenge in depression using experimental methods.

-Olivia Simioni Second-Year Masters Student
+Olivia Simioni First-Year PhD Student

 Olivia graduated from the University of Ottawa with a B.A.
 (Hon.) in Psychology.
 Her honours thesis focused on memory reconsolidation and examined whether an expectation for learning impacts the mechanisms involved in updating long-term memory.
 Olivia has since worked as a research assistant at the Royal Ottawa Mental Health Centre in the Schizophrenia Recovery Program.
 In her graduate studies, Olivia is interested in focusing on functional outcomes and recovery in individuals with psychosis.